KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-02-06-hydrogen-molecular-ion.md

 $$ \hat{H}=-\frac{1}{2}\nabla^{2}-\frac{1}{r} $$

-which is dependent and only dependent on $r$: thus the spherical symmetry.
+which is dependent and only dependent on $r$: thus, the spherical symmetry.

 We are now ready for the HMI.